cawmntydevelopment/CAWMNTY/front-end/README.md

 <br/> ✅ Component > Header design is completed.
 <br> ✅ Component > Right Bar design is completed.
 <br> ✅ Component > Object/Elements > Loader design is completed.
+<br/> ✅ Component > Object/Elements > New Post Box design is completed.
-<br/> ⏳ Component > Object/Elements > New Post Box started to be developed.
+<br/> ⏳ Component > Object/Elements > Post Box started to be developed.

 ---

 **🚀 To follow the roadmap ⬇️**